rushil1904/Instagram-Bot/README.md

 # Instagram-Bot
 Know the people who aren't following you back on Instagram.
-Used selenium framework for the project